With each strike, fears grow that Israel, the US and Iran's allies are inching closer to all-out war

 US DETERRENCE ONLY GOES SO FAR

 The U.S. positioned two aircraft carrier strike groups in the region in October.
-One is returning home but being replaced by other warships.
-The deployments sent an unmistakable warning to Iran and its allies against widening the conflict, but not all of them seem to have gotten the message.
+One is returning home but is being replaced by other warships.
+The deployments sent an unmistakable warning to Iran and its allies against widening the conflict, but not all seem to have received the message.

 Iran-backed militant groups in Syria and Iraq have launched dozens of rocket attacks on U.S. bases.
 The Iran-backed Houthi rebels in Yemen have attacked international shipping in the Red Sea, with potential consequences for the world economy.
 Iran says its allies act on their own and not on orders from Tehran.

-The last thing most Americans want after two decades of costly campaigns in Iraq and Afghanistan is another war in the Middle East.

-But in recent weeks, U.S. forces have killed a senior Iran-backed militia commander in Iraq and 10 Houthi rebels who were trying to board a container ship, spilling blood that could call out for a response.

-Washington has struggled to cobble together a multi-national security force to protect Red Sea shipping.
+Washington has struggled to put together a multinational security force to protect Red Sea shipping.
 But it appears hesitant to attack the Houthis on land when they appear close to reaching a peace deal with Saudi Arabia after years of war.

 HOW DOES THIS END?